eth-infinitism/trampoline/README.md

 3. Run `yarn preprocess` to compile all the local dependencies.
 4. Edit `bundler.config.json` at `packages/bundler/localconfig`:
    a.
 Edit `network` to your local hardhat node
    b.
-Edit the `entryPoint` address that you got while deploying it using instrunctions above.
+Edit the `entryPoint` address that you got while deploying it using instructions above.
    c.
 Change port to `9000`.
    d.
 Make sure your mnemonic & beneficiary are setup correctly.
 5. Run the bunder using `yarn bundler --unsafe --port 9000 --auto`